All About Nelson's Water System

-City of Nelson water is considered to be of excellent quality.
+The City of Nelson water is considered to be of excellent quality.
 The city collects, sanitizes and distributes water to all Nelson neighbourhoods, except for the North Shore.
-The city reservoir and chlorinator are located in Uphill, above the Burlington Northern Railway line.
-Nelson is working toward the Interior Health Authority's 4-3-2-1-0 Drinking Water Objective Mandate [PDF - 100 KB], in an effort to comply with provincial regulations on water quality.
+The City reservoir and chlorinator are located in Uphill, above the Burlington Northern Railway line.
+Nelson continues to work to comply or exceed provincial regulations on water quality.

 The primary water source for Nelson is Five Mile Creek, located in the West Arm Wilderness Park, beyond Svoboda town site in Upper Fairview.
 The city also has secondary seasonal sources at Anderson Creek in Fairview and Selous Creek at Ymir Road.
 Creek source intake structures consist of a diversion dam, a screen assembly and electro-mechanical valves.

 The Five Mile intake structure is the start of a 250–300 mm diameter 7,500-metre-long pipeline that transports the water to the Mountain Station Reservoir.
 This supply main was installed in 1927.

 The City of Nelson has three water reservoirs: Mountain Station, the main reservoir, with a capacity of 5 million Imperial gallons; Rosemont reservoir, with a capacity of 300,000 Imperial gallons; and Fairview reservoir, with a capacity of 440,000 Imperial gallons.
 There is also approximately 350,000 Imperial gallons of active storage throughout the system.